icbi-lab/diabetes_microbe/02-scripts/README.md

 ##  Analysis

-01_compositional.R  - The stacked bar plot depicts the relative abundance for the 10 most abundant families in all samples
+01_compositional.R  - The stacked bar plot depicts the relative abundance for the 10 most abundant families in all samples 02_upsetplot.ipynb - UpSetPlot visualizing the set overlap for all the recorded families